sait-lab/learn-git/git-branching.md

 ![commit-to-testing-branch](./git-branching.assets/commit-to-testing-branch.jpg)

 This is interesting, because now your `testing` branch has moved forward, but your `main` branch still points to the commit you were on when you ran `git checkout` to switch branches.
-Let’s switch back to the `main` branch:
+Let's switch back to the `main` branch:

 ```console
 $ git checkout main